Buffalo Style Deviled Eggs

 Salt and pepper to taste and transfer to a tightly sealed container.
 Refrigerate for up to 2 weeks.
 This recipe will make about 2 cups of dressing.

 Everyone has their own way of hard boiling eggs.
 I've seen twitter wars break out over the best way to hard boil eggs.
-This is how The Bell House does it and 9/10 the eggs come out perfect.
-There is always that rogue egg that wants to give me a migraine.
+I used to boil for 1 minute, take them off the heat and cover for 11-12 minutes.
+Then give them an ice water bath.

 Meanwhile, fill a bowl with ice and cold water.

-When the timer is up, pull the eggs out of the hot water and immediately submerge them into the ice water bath.
+When the timer is up, pull the eggs out of the steamer basket and immediately submerge them into the ice water bath.

 Let the eggs hang out for a few minutes or until they are cool enough to handle.
 Pull out an egg and crack the shell.
-Carefully give the egg a pinch in the weak spot of the egg.
-Doing this step under water is even more helpful in peeling the perfect egg.
+Let the wave of accomplishment wash over you with every silky smooth egg.

 BUFFALO STYLE DEVILED EGGS: